nicolechung/Unity2D-Steering/README.md

 To use layers

-Choose a layer from the inspector for the objects you want to include as "obstacles".
+Choose a layer from the inspector for the objects you want to include as "obstacles":

 ![Use the dropdown](https://raw.githubusercontent.com/nicolechung/Unity2D-Steering/master/images/inspector-layers.png)

 Find the number of the layer by going to: